postlight/glide/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+---

+🔬 A Labs project from your friends at [Postlight](https://postlight.com).
+Happy coding!